Consensys/doc.gnark/docs/Concepts/schemes_curves.md

 For applications that target Ethereum 2.0, use BLS12-381.

 For platform-agnostic applications, the choice requires a tradeoff between performance (BN254) and security (BLS12-381).
-We recommend choosing BLS12-381 as it offers a conservatively more secure and fast instantiation of zk-SNARKs.
+We recommend choosing BLS12-381 as it is more secure, still fast enough to be practical, but slower than BN254.

 ### What about BLS12-377 and BW6-761?